Mortgage Distress March 21, 2026 · Updated June 22, 2026

 Private Garnishment vs CRA Garnishment

-Private creditors and the CRA are not the same.
+Private creditors and the CRA are not the same, and the gap matters for how fast your mortgage budget can break.

 When the Right Answer Is to Stop the Garnishment